 Feature worth mentioning

 Suppose you are at work on your computer and a situation arises that you have to tend to something else, away from the room where your computer is.
 Easy enough, pause the timer and get on it.
 But what about during break?
 There’s a suspicion that your computer would just continue ticking without you getting back.
-Fred not, once the break is over, the user has to give an input to the computer before it can continue the next Pomodoro.
+Fred not, once the break is over, the user has to give input to the computer before it can continue the next Pomodoro.
 And that is done by hovering your mouse or clicking a key on your keyboard (in case you were drafting a document).

-Everyone’s unique and thus each one of us have different working schedule.
+Everyone’s unique and thus each one of us has different working schedule.
 Some works for over an hour or more straight while others like me tend to take a lot of breaks often.
 That brings up the need to customize the timing preferences in the program too.

 Open Preferences and you’ll find three categories you can customize to your need: TIMER, NOTIFICATIONS, and DESKTOP.